nancyhild/nmb-ow-doc/actions.md

 In contrast, when the activation request is asynchronous, the HTTP request terminates once the system has accepted the request to invoke an action.
 With an asynchronous request, the system returns an activation ID to confirm that the invocation was received.
 You can use this ID to retrieve the activation record.

-To run a `nim` command asynchronously, use the `--no-wait` parameter, or `-n` for short, as in this command for the `example1` project to invoke the `demo/hello` action:
+To run a `nim` command asynchronously, use the `--no-wait` parameter, or `-n` for short, as in this command to invoke the `greeting` action:

  ```
- nim action invoke demo/hello --no-wait
+ nim action invoke greeting --no-wait
 ```

 **Tip:** If you're an OpenWhisk developer, you'll notice that the `wsk action invoke` is asynchronous by default, wherease the `nim action invoke` command is synchronous by default.